DGC-GH/eveObserver/roadmap.md

 This roadmap outlines the prioritized improvements for the EVE Observer project, based on code analysis and user feedback.
 Tasks are ordered for optimal execution, starting with critical bug fixes and progressing to enhancements.

 **Last Updated**: September 24, 2025
 **Current Status**: Grok Code Fast 1 analysis completed September 24, 2025.
-Implementation of targeted improvements finished.
+All improvements implemented and validated.
 All tests passing (41/41).

 ## Latest Grok Code Fast 1 Analysis (September 24, 2025)